The Course of the Empire Series

 The Course of the Empire: Destruction

-Oil on canvas
+Oil on canvas, 1836

-Thomas Cole - DesolutionThomas Cole
+Thomas Cole - Desolution Thomas Cole

 The Course of the Empire: Desolation

-Oil on canvas
+Oil on canvas, 1836

-In 1825, Cole took trips to the Hudson Valley in New York state to paint the wilderness of the Catskill and the Adirondack mountains.
-There he found evidence of the country’s waterfalls, forests and other scenery.
-Most of the pasture is based on what he saw there with a little inspiration from his home across the Atlantic ocean as well.
+In 1825, Cole took trips to the Hudson Valley in New York State to paint the wilderness of the Catskill and the Adirondack mountains.
+There he found evidence of the country’s waterfalls, forests, and other scenery.
+Most of the pasture is based on what he saw there with a little inspiration from his home across the Atlantic Ocean as well.
 Since Cole was born in England, he was exposed to other parts of Europe as well.
-As a result, he was exposed to western classics and renaissance painting traditions in Italy.
+As a result, he was exposed to Western classics and Renaissance painting traditions in Italy.
 This can be seen through the ruins in the “The Consummation of the Empire” and “Destruction” paintings.
 Cole was extremely against the urban expansion by President Andrew Jackson and hence, painted his predictions for America as well as the world in general.

 Cole painted real landscapes of the Hudson Valley in minute detail and could mimic the dramatic imagery using the effects of light and chiaroscuro.
 He often painted human figures but they were always hidden amongst the vast landscape.
 This was his way of conveying that nature was more powerful than man.
 He painted man and how the effects of his own greed caused the wilderness to fall into ruin once again with nature taking over towards the end.
 Thus, indicating that nature can reincarnate itself even after being tamed for long periods.

 Looking at Cole’s paintings from the perspective of a person living in 2019, we can see that increase in population and rapid urbanization has affected the condition of the earth.
 Today, environmental regulations are at an all-time high, and Cole’s point is still relevant.
-Industrial development and the amount of consumption in recent times also remind us of the need to reverse our actions on the natural world.
+Industrial development and the amount of consumption in recent times also remind us of the need to reverse our actions in the natural world.

 Any questions?